 And so on.
-We even offer the full plan for paid users.
+We even offer a full plan for paid users.

 When switching between automation platforms, you can retain the automation information you’ve collected on your customers from your previous email marketing platform, such as campaign engagement, opt-in date, order information, etc.

 If, unfortunately, you can’t, create segments in your previous marketing automation platform, download the data, and import it to Omnisend with a particular tag.